 The historic district is small, flat and perfect for exploring on foot.
 For something a little bit different I highly recommend hiring a bike so that you can travel a little further afield with ease.
 You can hire through Savannah on Wheels, and they even do a package with all the gear you need to stage the perfect picnic beside Savannah’s river.

 If you find yourself in need of a sit-down then look for the Dot shuttle.
 The shuttle arrives every 10-minutes throughout the day and stops at 24 spots in the historic district.
 The best part is that it’s free.

 Sales tax in Savannah

-If you’re not from the US, then it can be pretty confusing when you’re asked to pay more than the price you see advertised.
-This is due to sales tax which is set by individual states.
-In Georgia, you’ll pay an additional 7%.
+If you’re not from the US the prices can be pretty confusing.
+You’ll probably be asked to pay more than the price you see advertised, and this is due to sales tax.
+This is an extra tax that is set by individual states and, in Georgia, you’ll pay an additional 7%.
 Welcome to America.